 General Info.
 Unit Images Screen shots Manuals Software Programming Info.
 Emulators

-In 1977 Dr. David Chung, inventer of the F8 processor, and Dr. Albert Yu, from Intel's integrated circuits department, created the VideoBrain and the VideoBrain Computer Co.
+In the 1970s Dr. David Chung, inventer of the F8 processor, and Dr. Albert Yu, from Intel's integrated circuits department, created Umtech (Universal Microcomputer Technology).
+By 1977 they had created the VideoBrain computer system.
+Soon after UmTech became the VideoBrain Computer Co.

 The VideoBrain was designed to be a simple computing appliance for the average person to use.
 As such it relied more on cartridge based programs than tapes or disks.